wireapp/wire-docs/src/how-to/install/configure-federation.rst

 Configure the validation depth when handling client certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, ``verify_depth`` is ``1``, meaning that in order to validate an incoming request from another backend needs to have a client certificate that is directly (without any intermediate certificates) signed by a CA certificate from the trust store.
+By default, ``verify_depth`` is ``1``, meaning that in order to validate an incoming request from another backend, this backend needs to have a client certificate that is directly (without any intermediate certificates) signed by a CA certificate from the trust store.

 Example: If you trust a CA ``root`` which signs an intermediate ``intermediate-1`` which in turn signs ``intermediate-2`` which finally signs ``leaf``, and ``leaf`` is used during mutual TLS when validating incoming requests, then ``verify_depth`` would need to be set to ``3``.